Game Boy Advance Architecture

 Memory locations

-The inclusion of Thumb in particular had a strong influence on the final design of this console.
+The inclusion of Thumb in particular had a strong influence on the final design of the Game Boy Advance.
 Nintendo mixed 16-bit and 32-bit buses between its different modules to reduce costs, all while providing programmers with the necessary resources to optimise their code.

 Image